 After this type of signal phrase, the first word of the quotation is usually capitalized.
 You can use square brackets around the capital letter if the word in the source was in lowercase.

 Next, we have a more stately way to introduce quotations.
 The formal introduction consists of an independent clause that typically makes a claim about the quotation that follows.
 The quotation then acts as proof or evidence of the signal phrase:

 Godfrey Boggart, on the other hand, claims that opera is a dead art form: “While classic operas like Carmen or The Magic Flute are still being performed, most new operas receive little public attention and are in any case overshadowed by musicals” (49).

-Note that the formal introduction does not need to have a verb of expression (writes, believes, argues, etc.).
+The formal introduction does not require a verb of expression (writes, believes, argues, etc.).
 It just needs to be a complete sentence that allows us to make sense of the quotation.